levofski/mentor-app/README.md

 The system is bundled with a Vagrant set up, so you can get up and running quickly and in a common environment.

-To get the Vagrant system running, go to vagrant-mentor-app-php5.4 and run the following:
+To get the Vagrant system running, go to vagrant-mentor-app and run the following:

 $ vagrant up